infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 ### Using only one font in a block

 There are multiple ways of using fonts in a block.
 The simplest example is if you have only one font you want to use for that specific block.
-In this case, we want Heading Block to only use NotoSerif.
+In this case, we want the Heading block to only use _Noto Serif_.

 To make our secondary font available for use, we need to first define it as a variable.
 We can do that in **_/assets/styles/parts/utils/_shared-variables.scss_**.
 We can see there that the base font is already defined, so all we need to do is add our secondary font below.